awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    └─xvdf1 202:81   0  30G  0 part /data
    ```

 1. Use the df \-h command to verify the size of the file system for each volume\.
-In this example output, both `/dev/xvda1` and `/dev/xvdf` reflect the original size of the volumes, 8 GB\.
+In this example output, both file systems reflect the original volume size, 8 GB\.

    ```
    [ec2-user ~]$ df -h